 University of California - San Diego

-In 2016, U.S. News & World Report ranked the University of California - San Diego #39 among top national universities.
-UCSD's medical school was ranked #39 for primary care and #15 for research, with AIDS and drug/alcohol abuse research specializations ranking as #11 and #9 in the country, respectively.
-In addition, the medical school has a faculty-student ratio of 2.5:1, with a faculty composed of 1,285 full-time and 23 part-time members.
+In 2019, U.S. News & World Report ranked the University of California - San Diego #41 among top national universities.
+UCSD's medical school was ranked #17 for primary care and #22 for research.
+The medical school has a faculty of more than 1,500 educators.

 Doctor of Medicine

 MD training at UCSD is through a traditional 4-year program that provides a strong foundation in human health and disease with the skills necessary for clinical practice.
 A total of 84 incoming students each year are divided equally into 6 academic communities led by a faculty director; each group is provided with counseling, support, and mentoring by various faculty members.
 The first 2 years of the curriculum include case-based learning modules and case reviews, as well as courses focused on human organ systems.